numfocus/gsoc/2017/proposals/bansal-utkarsh.md

 `1789 failed, 2630 passed, 52 skipped, 1610 pytest-warnings, 26 error`

 Also, it is to be noted that pytest misses out some (231 to be exact) test cases too.
+Coverage drops to 69%.
 This is due to differences between test discovery rules of nose and pytest (explained further).